Examples of Mr. Benice’s successful civil trial practice include:

 In 1999 and 2000, Mr. Benice successfully represented David Lee Roth of the multi-platinum rock group Van Halen.
 Mr. Benice recovered $1,100,000 in damages against his insurance carriers, arising from their wrongful refusal to pay for earthquake damage to his Pasadena estate.

-In January of 1999, Mr. Benice represented the plaintiff in Cuba Libre Humidors, Inc. v.
-Phillips & King, in Los Angeles Superior Court, a fraud and breach of contract action.
+In January of 1999, Mr. Benice represented the plaintiff in Cuba Libre Humidors, Inc. vs. Phillips & King, in Los Angeles Superior Court, a fraud and breach of contract action.
 After a five-day jury trial, the jury unanimously awarded general damages of $888,775 and punitive damages of $888,775, totaling $1,777,550 to the plaintiff.

-In 1996, Mr. Benice successfully represented the plaintiff in Andrew Rose v.
-General Dynamics [See, General Dynamics vs. Superior Court (Rose), 7 Cal.4th 1164 (1994)], in the San Bernardino Superior Court, which resulted in a million dollar plus settlement prior to closing arguments to the jury.
+In 1996, Mr. Benice successfully represented the plaintiff in Andrew Rose vs. General Dynamics [See, General Dynamics vs. Superior Court (Rose), 7 Cal.4th 1164 (1994)], in the San Bernardino Superior Court, which resulted in a million dollar plus settlement prior to closing arguments to the jury.
 The Rose case involved an issue of first impression in California; the right of an in-house attorney to sue his employer for wrongful termination.

 Mr. Benice successfully defended a majority shareholder from a plaintiff’s fraud and breach of fiduciary duty claims arising from the operation of a real estate development firm in an adversary action in the United States Bankruptcy Court, Central District of California.
 The plaintiff sought $5,000,000 in damages.
 The Bankruptcy Court ruled in favor of Mr. Benice’s client and no damages were awarded.